 The Group lodged an objection to the assessment on 2 November 2018 and considers that it has strong prospects of having the assessment set aside.
-The SRO advised in a letter dated 22 November 2018 that it will not take recovery action while the objection and any appeal process are continuing.
+The SRO advised in a letter dated 22 November 2018 that it will not take recovery action while the objection and any appeal process is continuing.

-Management does not consider it probable that the Group has a present obligation in relation to the assessment as at 31 December 2018, and as a result has not recorded a provision in the statement of financial position.
+Management do not consider it probable that the Group has a present obligation in relation to the assessment as at 31 December 2018, and as a result have not recorded a provision in the statement of financial position.

-As at 31 December 2018, the Group has other contingent liabilities of \$37.5 million (2017: \$13.3 million), which include the above stamp duty amount of \$31.2 million.
+As at 31 December 2018, the Group have other contingent liabilities of \$37.5 million (2017: \$13.3 million) which includes the above Stamp duty amount of \$31.2 million.